M61ss/Linux/ROS2 Humble/CLI.md

 ### Publish data on a topic from command line: `topic pub`

-There is the possibility to publish data on a topic directly from the command line:
+There is the possibility to publish data on a topic from the command line:

 ```shell
 ros2 topic pub <topic_name> <msg_type> "<args>"